ASEAN Needs Proactive Waste Management

 The situation

 Marine debris poses a very real threat, not just to ocean life and the environment, but also to the economies of the region.
 Bali, for instance, gets about 60% of its revenue from tourism.
+Despite pollution, according to the latest data unveiled by the Bali Central Bureau of Statistics on the 3rd of June 2024, the influx of foreign tourists reached 503,194 visits during April 2024.
+This signifies an increase of +7.24% compared to March 2024.
 Dirty waters also impact shipping and fisheries, apart from the cost of cleaning up these areas.
 World Bank estimates place the cost of plastic pollution to ASEAN member states’ “blue” sectors at about $2.1 billion in 2015.

 Trouble is, it’s not just ocean trash, but also the trash from other countries these nations have to manage.
 Globally, about 2.12 billion tonnes of waste is produced every year, and processing it is big business.
 In 2018, when China banned waste imports over concerns over the damage to its environment, the trash-exporting nations (the US and countries in Europe) turned to South East Asia.